The kitchen is one of the most expensive rooms in a home to renovate. The labor and material costs involved in a kitchen remodel are extremely high.

-Ideally, you have the budget to invest in home remodeling services, which can save you time and money in the long-run.
-However, knowing how you can save money early on can only help you.
+Ideally, you have the budget to invest in home remodeling services, which can save you time and money in the long run.
+However, knowing how to save money early on can only help you.

 Well, that looks way higher compared to your budget.
 Right?
 You’ve probably made peace with the fact that you’ll have to put up with an outdated kitchen for a few more years.
-Don’t give up just yet.
+But don’t give up just yet.

 How about you make small but important improvements that will transform your kitchen space into a room that you enjoy spending time in?

 First, you want to set a budget for your kitchen renovation and stick to it.
-Think of the things that are most important to you and write down your priorities.
+Think of the most important things to you and write down your priorities.
 That said, here are five budget-friendly ways to renovate your kitchen.

-New custom cabinets can take up to 40 percent of the average kitchen remodel cost, according to consumer reports.
+According to consumer reports, new custom cabinets can take up to 40 percent of the average kitchen remodel cost.
 Chances are you don’t want to spend that much on your kitchen cabinets.

 Why not buy only the cabinet doors and drawer fronts from a manufacturer and install them on the existing cabinets?
-You’ll need a drill or screwdriver for this work.
+But, of course, you’ll need a drill or screwdriver for this work.